PG::

 Transmits buffer as copy data to the server.
 Returns true if the data was sent, false if it was not sent (false is only possible if the connection is in nonblocking mode, and this command would block).

-).
+encoder can be a PG::Coder derivation (typically PG::TextEncoder::CopyRow).
 This encodes the data fields given as buffer from an Array of Strings to PostgreSQL’s COPY text format inclusive proper escaping.
-Optionally the encoder can type cast the fields from various Ruby types in one step, if PG::TextEncoder::CopyRow#type_map
+Optionally the encoder can type cast the fields from various Ruby types in one step, if PG::TextEncoder::CopyRow#type_map is set accordingly.

 Raises an exception if an error occurs.

-See also copy_data
+See also copy_data.

 Sends end-of-data indication to the server.